SHORT STORY 5

 "If we're all guilty then why even bother denying it?
 If everyone's a whore, then that means we're the very fucking status quo of humanity.
 Why act ashamed of our underlining human nature?"

 "Why do you always have to focus on the negative?
 People are more complex than that.
-You just choose to ignore the rest in support of your bias."
+You just choose to ignore the context in support of your bias."

-"I choose to help those where I can.
+"I choose to help those when I can.
 Do you even try to do anything constructive in a positive light?"

 "And then no one gets hurt?"
 I chuckled.
 "Someone always gets hurt."